klad-me/TinyTUN/README.md

 ```
 It returns network interface name to stdout (or nothing if it's just route server).

+One server can handle unlimited clients.
+Server use MAC-tables routing (like your home router/switch does).
+So all you need is to assign different IP addresses to clients.
+MAC is set
+by tun/tap driver.

 # Server
 Server can run in 2 modes: